 - Appreciation of the house from the date of marriage through the date of trial or settlement

-- Refinance records for property refinancing during the marriage, if any
+- Refinance amount(s) and records if property refinanced during the marriage

 Step Two: Calculate the percentages that determine the separate and community property interests in the appreciation of the home after the date of marriage and before trial: